 Notes: Each plot represents a regression.
-The coefficient plotted are dummies for the number of years until the next scheduled appointment (last service year).
-The dependent variable is total loan in log values to all firms in left-top corner, to zombie firms in right-top corner, and to non-zombie firms in left-bottom corner.
-All regressions include year and city-cycle fixed effects, as well as prefecture controls.
-Standard errors are clustered at city level.
-Line segment around the dots gives the 90% confidence interval.
+The coefficients plotted are dummies for the number of years until the next scheduled appointment (last service year).
+The dependent variable is total loan in log values to all firms at the top, to zombie firms in the middle, and to non-zombie firms at the bottom.
+All regressions include year and prefecture-cycle fixed effects, as well as prefecture controls.
+Standard errors are clustered at the city level.
+Line segments around the dots gives the 90% confidence interval.

-not used for restructuring these distressed firms, but to avoid massive bankruptcies and potential increase in unemployment rate.
-At the end of the term, a Party Secretary have limited short-term instruments to boost (or at least maintain) performance.
+results.
+In contrast, lending to zombie firms occurs the most at the end of the term because the money is not used for restructuring these distressed firms, but rather to avoid massive bankruptcies and potential increases in the unemployment rate.
+At the end of the term, a Party Secretary has limited short-term instruments to boost (or at least maintain) performance.
 Bailing out zombie firms is one of them.

-5.3 What banks are being pressured the most?
+5.3 Which Banks are Being Pressured the Most?